 Maifeld / The Mayfield

-At the foot of the tower is the Mayfield, which has an area of 112,000 square metres (almost 28 acres).
-During the Olympic Games, the polo and dressage events, as well as an exhibition organised by 20,000 Berlin school children took place here.
-As its name indicates, the Mayfield was to be used especially for celebrations on the 1st of May (May Day celebration).
-(The Foto shows the Mayfield during World Championship of Soccer in 2006).
+The Mayfield lies at the foot of the tower, and comprises an area of 112,000 square meters (appr.
+28 acres).
+During the Olympic Games, the polo and dressage events, as well as an exhibition organized by 20,000 Berlin school children, took place there.
+As the name indicates, the Mayfield was used primarily for celebrations on the 1st of May (May Day celebration).
+The photo depicts the Mayfield during the 2006 World Championship of Soccer.